AGumbert/AGumbert/README.md

 - 👋 Hi, I’m @AGumbert

-- Tufts University Class of 2024
-- Double major in Computer Science and Cognitive and Brain Science
+- Tufts University Class of 2024: Double major in Computer Science and Cognitive and Brain Science

-- Harvard Medical School Class of 2026
-- MMSc in Biomedical Informatics
+- Harvard Medical School Class of 2026: Master of Medical Sciences in Biomedical Informatics